 Leaving the shadowy voids in the glassy resurrection of heat

-Time keeps no immortals to retrace their footsteps like traveling drama groups
+Time keeps no immortals to retrace their footsteps like travelling drama groups

 Re-enacting revered incidents of religion along ancient biblical streets